The Social Architecture

 Diébédo Francis Kéré

-Francis Kéré’s award-winning, environmentally sustainable, natural and living conditions adapted architecture, functions according to the principles of the low-cost construction: A construction model is developed that is not only adapted to climatic, but also to locally available potential uses – both the traditional building materials as well as the existing workforce.
+Francis Kéré’s award-winning, environmentally sustainable, natural living conditions and adapted architecture functions according to the principles of the low-cost construction: A construction model is developed that are not only adapted to climatic but also to locally available potential uses – both the traditional building materials as well as the existing workforce.

 a symphony played … that’s not all necessary.
 My vision of the place has always been coupled with the hope that the place will begin to live in its own right – through the people who live there, most especially through the school.